dineshpatte/digitaldiner/README.md

 ---

-## 🧩 Challenges Faced
+##  Challenges Faced

-### 🛒 Managing the Cart
+###  Managing the Cart

-Initially considered using MongoDB to store the cart but realized it added unnecessary backend calls.
+Initially considered using MongoDB to store cart data, but it introduced unnecessary complexity.
 Instead:

-- Used **Context API** for cart state management.
+- Used **Local Storage** to manage the cart on the frontend.
 - Benefits:
-  - No backend calls required.
+  - No backend calls required for cart updates.
-  - Clean and lightweight solution.
+  - Simple and efficient.
-  - Smooth and responsive UI.
+  - Persistent even after refresh.

 ---

-## ⚠️ Note
+##  Note

 The app is hosted on **Netlify**, which may be a bit **slow on first load**.
 If menu items don’t load immediately:

 - Please wait **5 seconds**, or
 - Navigate to the **"Orders" page and come back** to "Menu" to refresh.